 Written and curated by Sunology's favorite travel blogger, Alyssa Ramos, of My Life's A Movie blog and @mylifesatravelmovie.

-It’s almost summer, and as an LA girl-turned-world traveler with over 60 countries stamped in my passport, I can officially say I have the perfect list of best summer destinations for 2017!
+It’s almost summer, and as an LA girl-turned-world traveler with over 60 countries stamped in my passport, I can officially say I have the perfect list of best summer destinations!
 But this isn’t just any list of exotic, tropical locations; this list includes places with some of the most pristine, vibrant waters, some of which are so special that you can only swim in them if you’re wearing mineral sunscreen, like Sunology!

 From pink sand beaches to natural World Wonders, you can’t go wrong with any of these destinations for summer this year!
 Just be sure to pack your favorite wide-brimmed hat, some snorkeling gear, and mineral sunscreen!